temesoft/auth-box/README.md

 <a name="support" />

 ## Support & contribution
-To contribute to this project - please create a PR ;-)
+To contribute to this project - please create a PR :smiley:

 <a name="license_section" />